GMGI-Fisheries/.github/profile/README.md

 ## Gloucester Marine Genomics Institute: Fisheries Team 🐟🧬

-Project repositories contain either 'eDNA', 'Popgen', or 'Epigenetic' to denote genomic tools that were used.
-Use the repository search bar to find all projects related to each tool.
+Project repositories contain either 'eDNA', 'PopGen', or 'Epigenetic' to denote the used genomic tools.
+You can use the repository search bar to find all projects related to each tool.

+For bioinformatic workflows, data management, and laboratory protocols, visit https://gmgi-fisheries.github.io/resources/.

 <!--